3q841/linux-privilege-escalation/README.md

 ## sub tools

-sometime is not Enough to find a file that have SUID set and we need more thing like what library or sub tools the command  is using for this purpose. so we need this execiute this command :
+sometime is not Enough to find a file that have SUID set and we need more thing like what library or sub tools the command  is using for this purpose. so we need executing this :
 ```
 strace <name file that have SUID set> 2>&1 | grep -i -E "open|access|no such file"
 ```